After the end of the startup era

 Fast forward to today, and Y Combinator’s three poster children are… unchanged.
 In the last six years YC have funded more than twice as many startups as they did in their first six — but I challenge you to name any of their post-2011 alumni as well-positioned today as their Big Three were in 2012.
 The only one that might have qualified, for a time, was Instacart.
 But Amazon broke into that game with Amazon Fresh, and, especially, their purchase of Whole Foods.

 From here on in, the existing tech titans will accrue ever more power, and startups will be increasingly hard-pressed to compete.
 This is not a good thing.
 Big businesses already have too much power.
 Amazon and Google are so dominant that there are loud calls for them to be regulated.
-Fake news shared on Facebook may have swayed the most presidential election.
+Fake news shared on Facebook may have swayed the most recent presidential election.

 What’s more, startups bring fresh approaches and thinking, while hidebound behemoths stagnate in their old ways of doing things.
 But for the next five to ten years, thanks to the nature of the new technologies coming down the pipe, those behemoths will just keep accruing ever more power — until, we can hope, the pendulum swings back again.Featured Image: Wikimedia Commons UNDER A Public domain LICENSE